Current Course Offerings

 STAT 1020 Introductory Business Statistics

-This class was formerly listed as STAT 102.
 This course must be taken in conjunction with STAT 1010 to count to the SRDA minor.

 Continuation of STAT 1010 or STAT 1018.
 A thorough treatment of multiple regression, model selection, analysis of variance, linear logistic regression; introduction to time series.
 Business applications.
 This course may be taken concurrently with the prerequisite with instructor permission.